 Kheer sticking to the bottom of the pot: I got feedback from some that the kheer sometimes sticks to the bottom of the pot.
 Some tips below to avoid this:

-• Try to boil 1/2 cup water in the instant pot on sauté mode, then add other ingredients.
+• Try boiling 1/2 cup of water in the Instant Pot on sauté mode, then add the remaining ingredients.
 Make sure the water is already steaming before adding other ingredients.

-• After opening the pot, take the instant pot steel insert out of the pot so the bottom layer does not overcook or stick to the pot.
+• After opening the pot, remove the instant pot steel insert from the pot so that the bottom layer does not overcook or stick to the pot.

 Variations: